microsoft/TypeScript-Handbook/pages/Type Inference.md

 };
 ```

-For the code above to give the type error, the TypeScript type checker used the type of the Window.onmousedown function to infer the type of the function expression on the right hand side of the assignment.
-When it did so, it was able to infer the type of the `mouseeVent` parameter.
-If this function expression were not in a contextually typed position, the `mouseeVent` parameter would have type `any`, and no error would have been issued.
+For the code above to give the type error, the TypeScript type checker used the type of the `Window.onmousedown` function to infer the type of the function expression on the right hand side of the assignment.
+When it did so, it was able to infer the type of the `mouseEvent` parameter.
+If this function expression were not in a contextually typed position, the `mouseEvent` parameter would have type `any`, and no error would have been issued.

 If the contextually typed expression contains explicit type information, the contextual type is ignored.
 Had we written the above example: